Saidus Salehin Khaled Sumon: Illness and recovery

 After the release of Aurthohin's fourth album, ' Dhrubok', Sumon's health deteriorated.
 In 2011, it was announced that he had a spine and stomach cancer.
 After surgery and chemotherapy, Sumon was pronounced cancer-free in 2013.
 He also suffered from skin cancer and a brain tumour.
 He wrote a song about his illness, "Cancer", which appeared on ' Aushomapto 2.
 Later cancer came back several times but he recovered.
 He also had a road accident and broke several bones including some discs.
 He also had a stroke and the left side of his body was paralysed for almost 2 months but eventually, he recovered.
 In his life, he had to go through a total of 36 surgeries, but he never gave up.
-After four years of break, he came back with his band Aurthohin with a bang on the 17th of December 2021 in front of 35,000 people.
+After four years of break, he came back with his band Aurthohin with a bang on 17 December 2021 in front of 35,000 people.
 Fans went crazy.
 People literally cried after seeing him performing again.
 Aurthohin became one of the most respected and popular bands in Bangladesh in 2022.
 He also released a single called 'Boyosh holo Amar'.

 Personal life

 Sumon is an entrepreneur.
 He is the director of the Khaled Group of Companies.
 He is the director of over 20 well-known companies in Bangladesh.
-He has a wife named Nazia Salehin Khaled (1996-present), who sang with him on his tribute album for John Denver.
+He has a wife named Nazia Salehin Khaled (1996–present), who sang with him on his tribute album for John Denver.
 (Methopoth,shopner daar and bohudure).
 He has two children named Ahnaf Salehin Khaled and Aurora Salehin Khaled.
-Both of his children sang with him on his album Boka Manushta' when they were only 9 and 3 years old..He also has three siblings.
-Shamsul Arefin Khaled(elder brother, has been mentioned in some interviews), Saiful Arefin Khaled(younger brother) (wrote half of the hit "odbhut shei chheleti while thinking of Bassbaba, as per Kishor alo magazine, also wrote some other songs of Aurthohin, Shahina Khaled (sister).
+Both of his children sang with him on his album Boka Manushta when they were only 9 and 3 years old..He also has three siblings.
+Shamsul Arefin Khaled(elder brother, has been mentioned in some interviews), Saiful Arefin Khaled(younger brother) wrote half of the hit "Odbhut shei chheleti" while thinking of Bassbaba, as per Kishor alo magazine, also wrote some other songs of Aurthohin, Shahina Khaled (sister).
 Sumon is also a landscape photographer.